When to Start Potty Training: 7 Signs Your Child Is Ready

 The First Steps of Potty Training

-An important thing to remember is to keep the experience positive and praise your child for all her potty successes.
+An important thing to remember is to keep the experience positive and praise your child for all their potty successes.
 If you can make potty training fun, your little one will have an easier time making this transition.

 When to Delay Potty Training